This page describes the Literature Evaluation Process and covers the process of being a Literature Evaluation Subcommittee Reader.

 Recommend for further development and re-evaluation.

-All the anonymous individual reader evaluations, and notes and comments made on the Submission by individual readers who provided them.
+All the anonymous individual reader evaluations, notes, and comments made on the Submission by individual readers who provided them.